xeipuuv/gojsonschema/README.md

 `email`, `uri` and `uri-reference` use the same validation code as their unicode counterparts `idn-email`, `iri` and `iri-reference`.
 If you rely on unicode support you should use the specific unicode enabled formats for the sake of interoperability as other implementations might not support unicode in the regular formats.

+The validation code for `uri`, `idn-email` and their relatives use mostly standard library code.
+Go 1.5 and 1.6 contain some minor bugs with handling URIs and unicode.
+You are encouraged to use Go 1.7+ if you rely on these formats.

 For repetitive or more complex formats, you can create custom format checkers and add them to gojsonschema like this:

 ```go